-Boeing has been amazing actually.
-But they need to communicate that now than ever.
-In a very sensitive phase as now, I believe their PR shouldn’t be driven directly through them but indirectly through industry key stakeholders that they may sponsor.
-I referred last week on my BusinessDay column article I shared here as the triads of influence, namely mavens, sneezers, and connectors.
+Boeing has been amazing prior to the plane crash actually.
+But after the crash, it was imperative for them to communicate that now than ever.
+At that very sensitive phase, I believe their PR shouldn’t be driven directly through them but indirectly through industry key stakeholders that they may sponsor.
+I referred on my BusinessDay column article I shared here sometimes ago as the triads of influence, namely mavens, sneezers, and connectors.
 In retrospect, at times like this, reminding your customers that you sincerely care and you are on top of their matter is a winning strategy.

 Boeing is a great brand that cares and is known for excellence and it’s key for them to remind us all (there are only a few companies in the world with the ISO certification ratings and high level of Six Sigma excellence, the few being Bank of America, Amazon, Nestle, Boeing).
 Take for example, If you draw a scatter diagram.
 In relations to correlations and comparative analysis between airplanes like Boeing and products like Volvo and Rolls Royce ( two of the safest cars), did you know that the mathematical odds of dying in a car crash is one in 5,000 trips?
 But for a plane crash, it is one for every 1.2 million flights, with odds of dying to be 1 in 11 million.
 Safety has to be re-guaranteed.

-Clearly, the recent crashes have been technical than human.
-However, not to sound judgmental, but it was only 5 months ago that the first Max plane dropped and then another, a few days ago with reports showing engine complains for a very new plane model is abnormal.
+Clearly, the plane crashes were more technical than human.
+However, not to sound judgmental, but it was not long after the first Max plane dropped that there was another report showing engine complains for a very new plane model is abnormal.
 But because strangely as a B2B as against a B2C modeled business people are facing their brand and not the airline.

-Boeing’s statements and actions have not sufficiently provided confidence to the consumers and as a result airlines upon airlines are banning their planes.
+Boeing’s statements and actions after the crash did not sufficiently provide confidence to the consumers and as a result airlines upon airlines banned their planes.

-With these said, there’s one brand on the defensive and it’s getting worse.
+With these said, it is clear that being defensive is not the solution and it would only make things worse.
 As a market leader, being defensive is not the same thing as defensive marketing ( which is the right thing to do when you have a number one spot market leadership and a star product heading for a dog in the BCG matrix.
-Perhaps they can try the following:
+Perhaps they could have tried the following:

-How about they start a foundation and then on behalf of the airlines pay all necessary compensation,-In any case this does not concern Boeing directly they should at least provide some compensation for the family of victims, could be in other forms aside monetary payments, like scholarships.
+However, they could have started a foundation and then on behalf of the airlines pay all necessary compensation, in any case this does not concern Boeing directly they could have at least provided some compensation for the family of victims, could be in other forms aside monetary payments, like scholarships.

-Offer to pay for pilot retraining on the Boeing Max, – This is key if Boeing is to redeem its image, as the said error which leads to the accident was due to lack of training.
+Also, they could have offered to pay for pilot retraining on the Boeing Max.
+This would have been key for Boeing to redeem its image quickly, as the said error which led to the accident was due to lack of training.

-For people that bought or already ordered the plane, issue a heartfelt press statement with the family of the pilots who died in conjunction with Ethiopian Airlines, visit countries who have had the Boeing 737 banned, speak with their government officials to give them reassurance of your commitment to the safety of your planes in general.
+For people that bought or already ordered the plane, a heartfelt press statement could be issued for the family of the pilots who died in conjunction with Ethiopian Airlines, visit countries who have had the Boeing 737 banned, speak with their government officials to give them reassurance of your commitment to the safety of your planes in general.